LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Limitations:**
 - Can participate in league games under strict conditions (see Section 8.2)
 - Cannot unilaterally implement rule changes without Captains' Council approval

+#### 2.3.1 Staff-Captain Dual Role
+- Staff members are permitted to serve as team captains
+- When serving in both roles:
+  - Their voting rights are exclusively as a captain
+  - They cannot submit rule proposals directly affecting their team
+  - They must declare their dual role status in any staff discussions affecting teams

 ### 2.4 Moderators